-From nutritionists to the American Optometric Association, various experts recommend eye vitamins as one of the best ways to protect your vision and eye health as you get older.
+From nutritionists to the American Optometric Association, various experts recommend eye vitamins as one of the easiest ways to protect your vision and eye health as you get older.

 Apart from reducing the risk of age-related vision degeneration, eye vitamins can also: